Art Trail

 To bring some colour and fun to the CBD this winter, we asked seven local artists to show us what they love about the Ballarat region for a pop-up art trail.

-You can check out the artworks at various CBD locations until Monday 22 July.
+You can check out the artworks at various CBD locations until shown below.

 1. Scott Leonard